neondatabase/website/content/docs/guides/netlify-functions.md

 netlify env:set DATABASE_URL "YOUR_NEON_CONNECTION_STRING"
 ```

-Now, to deploy your site and function, run the below command.
+Now, to deploy your site and function, run the following command.
 When asked to provide a publish directory, enter `.` to deploy the entire project.

 ```bash
 netlify deploy --prod